skylee03/clojask-website/content/md/posts/API.md

   - `get-col-names`
   - `compute`

 This means you cannot further apply complicated operations to a joined dataframe.
-An alternative is to first compute the result, then read it in as a new dataframe.
+If you need so, an alternative is to first `compute`, then read the result in as a new dataframe.

 ---